porcinus/NNS-Game-Boy-Color-Zero-W/SOLDER.md

 - PWM outputs : R17, R23, R36, C7, C8, C32, D1, D2, D4, Q2, Q4, Q5

 ### Polarized components
-Some of this pictures has been taken during early stage of prototyping, traces may not be at the same place.

 - Diodes :
 ![diode](images/solder/diode.jpg)